Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 ## 14.3 Cooperative Boundary — Formal Conditions

-**FIRST DRAFT**

-The following conditions express the cooperative boundary as the structural threshold separating coexistence from cooperative coordination.
+**A cooperative boundary is the threshold at which, within a coexistence system, perceived interaction risk falls below the level at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.**

 A cooperative boundary obtains when, within a coexistence system, perceived interaction risk falls below a threshold at which repeated engagement becomes preferable to conflict, avoidance, or withdrawal for the participants concerned.